zealousweb/gutenwatch-video-lightbox/readme.txt

 = Can I Change the size of Video Thumbnail image? =

 Its simple Go to Video Type Settings Video Thumbnail size Dropdown in sidebar then choose your option.

+## Functionality

+This plugin utilizes third-party libraries to enhance its functionality:

+- **Fancybox JS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.umd.js - Use to achive lightbox functionality for videos in popup
+- **Fancybox CSS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.css - Use to achive lightbox functionality for videos in popup

 == Screenshots ==